Entity List: History

+From 1997 to 2007, the entity list was rarely used; it listed approximately 200 companies, mostly in the fields of aerospace, chemicals, logistics, and non-telecommunications technology.
+Beginning in 2008, the government used the entity list more frequently to address security, trade, and foreign policy concerns.
+In early 2017, there were approximately 700 listed entities.

 In May 2019, Chinese technology company Huawei was listed (sanctions against Huawei were further tightened in May 2020).

-In August 2020, 5 Russian governmental facilities were listed for participating in Russia's chemical and biological weapons programs.
+In August 2020, five Russian governmental facilities were listed for participating in Russia's chemical and biological weapons programs.

-In March 2021, the Biden administration added 14 entities (based in Russia, Switzerland and Germany) to the list for aiding Russia's weapons of mass destruction programs and chemical weapons activities; the listing of the 14 entities followed the addition of 5 Russian governmental facilities to the list in August 2020 for on the same grounds.
+In March 2021, the Biden administration added 14 entities (based in Russia, Switzerland and Germany) to the list for aiding Russia's weapons of mass destruction programs and chemical weapons activities; the listing of the 14 entities followed the addition of 5 Russian governmental facilities to the list in August 2020 for the same grounds.

+In late 2020, the list had expanded to almost 1,400 companies.

 In March 2021, the Biden administration also announced restrictions on entities in Myanmar in response to the military coup in the country.

 In November 2021, Israeli technology companies NSO Group and Candiru were added for supplying spyware to foreign governments that used it to "maliciously target government officials, journalists, businesspeople, activists, academics, and embassy workers", with Positive Technologies (Russia), and Computer Security Initiative Consultancy PTE LTD (Singapore) also listed concurrently on similar grounds.

-Chinese responses
+In September 2025, the Second Trump administration adopted a new rule that expands the Entity List to cover majority-owned subsidiaries (≥50%), thereby broadening the license requirements for American exports.

+Responses by China

 Huawei's response and stockpiling

-Before the September 15, 2020 deadline, Huawei was in "survival mode" and stockpiled "5G mobile processors, Wifi[sic], radio frequency and display driver chips and other components" from key chip suppliers and manufacturers, including Samsung, SK Hynix, TSMC, MediaTek, Realtek, Novatek, and RichWave.
-Even in 2019, Huawei spent $23.45 billion on the stockpiling of chips and other supplies in 2019, up 73% from 2018.

-On its most crucial business, namely, its telecoms business (including 5G) and server business, Huawei has stockpiled 1.5 to 2 years' worth of chips and components.
-It began massively stockpiling from 2018, when Meng Wanzhou, the daughter of Huawei's founder, was arrested in Canada upon U.S. request.
-Key Huawei suppliers included Xilinx, Intel, AMD, Samsung, SK Hynix, Micron and Kioxia.
-On the other hand, analysts predicted that Huawei could ship 195 million units of smartphones from its existing stockpile in 2021, but shipments may drop to 50 million in 2021 if rules are not relaxed.
+Before the September 15, 2020 deadline, Huawei stockpiled "5G mobile processors, Wifi[sic], radio frequency and display driver chips and other components" from key chip suppliers and manufacturers, including Samsung, SK Hynix, TSMC, MediaTek, Realtek, Novatek, and RichWave.
+On its telecoms business (including 5G) and server business, Huawei has stockpiled 1.5 to 2 years' worth of chips and components.
+It began massively stockpiling from 2018, when Meng Wanzhou, the daughter of Huawei's founder, was arrested in Canada upon a U.S. request.